 Narrow Neck Peninsula lies south west of Katoomba and is clearly visible from lookouts such as Echo Point and Cyclorama Point.
 It was partly explored in the late 1800s by prospectors and miners, looking for routes into the valley where oil shale was mined.
 Redledge Pass was an old miners' route to the Glen Shale Mine on the side of Narrow Neck.
 However, it was almost certainly used by the local aborigines even before that.
 Redledge Pass is one of the few natural passes on or off Narrow Neck that doesn't involve exposed scrambling.

-Head along Cliff Dr from Scenic World in Katoomba.
-After passing several lookouts, turn left into Glenraphael Dr, which immediately turns into a dirt road.
+If you have a second car, you could avoid the road bash (about 4km) at the start by driving to the locked gate on Narrow Neck.
+The road can be fairly rough at times.
+Head back along Cliff Dr and turn on to Glenraphael Dr, which immediately turns into a dirt road.
 Follow the road out along Narrow Neck to the locked gate after 2.6km.
 At one point there is a steep uphill section which has been cemented.
 The parking area is about 300m past this.
-If you wanted to avoid the road bash (about 4km) at the end, you could leave a second car on Cliff Dr at the top of the Devils Hole Track (near the junction with Narrow Neck Rd).

 From 22 Jun 2007, last checked 21 Aug 2010